 *This post contains affiliate links

+The best cooking classes you can do from home right now!
 Hi lovely people, how are you all holding up?
 If you’re anything like me, emotions will be up and down and everywhere in between, you’ll be losing track of what day it is and be very aware that comfy clothes are the only ones making it out of your wardrobe (who am I kidding – they were always my go-to anyway).
 One thing that’s helping getting me through though is cooking, and although there are many, many bad things about the current situation around the world, live/online classes have exploded – and I’m all here for it.
 Not only is it wonderful to have human contact that’s different from your isolation buddy, I feel like I’m getting behind the scenes action of my favourite food people and restaurants.
 Plus, I’m learning.
 I’m trying those recipes I’ve been putting off for a while because I didn’t think I had the time, or because if I made them it would mean cookie no. 4683925 for me and Rob.
 I say, bring on the cookies!
 The cinnamon buns, the slow cooked ragus, the fresh pasta.
 I’ve always found joy through food, but I’m feeling it now more than ever.
-And thanks to the list below – the best online cooking classes and Instagram Lives you can do from home right now – there’s ideas out there aplenty.
+And thanks to the list below – the best online cooking classes (plus Instagram Lives) you can do from home right now – there’s ideas out there aplenty.

 Where: PUFF the bakery

 What: PUFF The Bakery have just launched their Puff pastry school, an 8 week pastry course with three recipes a week, step by step videos, theory lectures, recipes sheets and Q&As.
 Designed by co-owners Rav and Nicola, two pastry chefs with over 14 years of pastry experience, it looks amazing.
 Side note: Rav’s new book, The Pastry Chef’s Guide is getting lots of love and is on my to-buy list for sure.